Film by Craig Teper

 Raise $10,000 per team per year to subsidize field time, coaching, equipment, transportation and uniforms.
 For 2018/19 our goal is $50,000 in fundraising.

 Provide 1,000 kid hours of soccer per regional team per year.
 For 2018/19 our goal is 5,000 kid hours of soccer.

-Recruit 40 kids from across the US to attend our summer camp in June 2019.
+Recruit 40-50 kids from across the US to attend our annual summer camp.

 Kickstart two to five new regional teams per year until we have full national coverage.